Jake Hunter

 Jake Hunter, known in Japan as Tantei Jingūji Saburō (探偵神宮寺三郎), is a mystery adventure game series originally developed and published by Data East in 1987.
-The property would later transfer to WorkJam, and then to Arc System Works.
+The property would transfer to WorkJam after its seventh instalment, and later to Arc System Works.

-Despite its popularity in Japan, the first of its games to receive an English language release was Tantei Jingūji Saburō DS: Inishie no Kioku, retitled and released in North America on June 11, 2008 by Aksys Games in truncated form as Jake Hunter: Detective Chronicles.
-The game was re-released on May 26, 2009 as Jake Hunter Detective Story: Memories of the Past, containing the originally localised three cases with new translations, plus three further cases, and a large number of unlockables including comics.
+The first associated game to receive an English language release was Tantei Jingūji Saburō DS: Inishie no Kioku, retitled and released in North America on June 11, 2008, by Aksys Games in truncated form as Jake Hunter: Detective Chronicles.
+The game was re-released on May 26, 2009, as Jake Hunter Detective Story: Memories of the Past, containing the originally localised three cases with new translations, plus three further cases, and a large number of unlockables including comics.
 No further releases would be announced until July 1, 2017, when Aksys Games revealed they would be bringing over Tantei Jingūji Saburō: Ghost of the Dusk in 2018.
 A prequel game, given the branding Alternate Jake Hunter internationally, was localised internally and released in 2019 with original character names and settings preserved.

 History

 According to Enterbrain's Famitsu, the Tantei Jingūji Saburō franchise had sold over 2,220,000 units at the time of its twentieth anniversary, making it one of the longest running and best-selling Japanese adventure game series in history.
 There are nineteen main series entries, complemented by a 25-game mobile sub-series and various examples of tie-in media.
-A persistent series tradition has been to use titles from songs and albums as names for installments, with most frequent reference made to the works of Kenji Sawada.
+A recurrent series tradition takes titles from popular music as names for instalments, with frequent reference made to works of Kenji Sawada.

 Family Computer

 The first game of the series, Shinjuku Chūō Kōen Satsujin Jiken (新宿中央公園殺人事件), was released in 1987 by Data East for the Family Computer Disk System.
-Following in the style of Yuji Horii's popular Famicom adventure games, the "command selection" style games featured advanced graphics, sound effects, and distinct hardboiled scenarios to set themselves apart from contemporaries.
+Following in the style of Yuji Horii's popular Famicom-ported adventure games, the "command selection" style games featured advanced graphics, sound effects, and distinct hardboiled scenarios to set themselves apart from contemporaries.
 The series employed a number of advanced game mechanics, developing techniques which would later find popularity in the industry at large.
 Time played an important role in the first game, with each command selected by the player causing a certain amount of in-game time to elapse; failure to solve the mystery during the allotted time period resulting in a bad ending.
 This time system would later be revived in the series' 7th installment.
 The scenario for the series' 3rd and 4th installments was written by a fledgling Kazushige Nojima, who added segments following the secondary lead which alternated on a predetermined basis.